Bigsby/gotchas/README.md

 # gotchas
-Things  good to learn, remember or recall.
+Things good to learn or recall.